 Tax liabilities represent the current income taxes payable of the Company.
-In the current year, CLC had taxable income which resulted in current income taxes payable, whereas in the prior year CLC had a taxable loss.
+During the period, CLC paid its income taxes owing from 2021/22.

 RESOURCES, RISKS AND RELATIONSHIPS

 CAPITAL RESOURCES AND LIQUIDITY

 In addition to the items noted below, please see the "Risks and Uncertainties" section in this MD&A pertaining to the impact of the COVID-19 pandemic.